6402 Industrial ADSL Router Vertical View Showing Underneath

 IP Sec and GRE Tunnelling

-In addition GRE (General Routing Encapsulation) is also supported allowing transparent transport of 3rd party devices over the network.
+In addition the 6402 also support GRE Tunnelling (General Routing Encapsulation) allowing transparent transport of 3rd party devices over the network.

 Both Port and Tagged based VLANS are supported on the 6402 allowing security between devices on the router.